dankrz/AngularSample/README.md

 # AngularSample

-AngularSample is an Angular 6 application which have two modules.
-One module users for adding, removing and editing user information as in requirements.
-There is as well an additional sample truck module.
+AngularSample is an Angular 6 application which has two modules.
+One module UsersModule for adding, removing and editing user information as in requirements.
+There is as well an additional sample module TrucksModule.
+For each module was used lazy loading with RouterModule.

+Regarding UsersModule, the model of smart and dummy components is used.
+Two dummy components UserListComponent and UserSearchComponent were created.
+There is a smart component UsersPageComponent which handle business logic.
+For handling changes is used ngrx actions, store, and effects which communicates via HttpClient to simple REST services provided by json-server.

 ## Starting project